 For many summer adventurers, the ideal pair of sports sandals is light, grippy, and looks the part for wearing both outside and around town.
 Bedrock Sandals’ Cairn Evo checks all those boxes, combining a low weight (15.6 oz. per pair) with a flexible and low-profile design that’s easy to move in.
 You also get good all-around adjustability via a buckle at the front and Velcro at the rear, making it relatively easy to fine-tune the fit around different parts of the foot.
 But the real highlight is the premium Vibram outsole, which is reminiscent of a hiking shoe and grips extremely well on everything from packed dirt to slick rocks and blowdowns along the trail.
 All told, these sandals are top sellers year after year and a great all-around pick for everything from daily wear to light outdoor use.
 One editor even backpacked in the sandals for multiple days after getting blisters from her hiking boots and came away impressed by their all-day comfort and sturdiness.

-That said, not everyone will love the Cairn’s thin, zero-drop design.
-The same editor who backpacked in the Cairn typically prefers a lot of padding but found that this sandal offered enough structure for her average-shaped feet, while another reviewer with wider feet experienced considerable soreness and aching after an 8-mile exploration around Mexico City.
+That said, not everyone will love the Cairn’s minimalist, zero-drop design.
+The editor who backpacked in the Cairn typically prefers a lot of padding, but found that this sandal offered enough structure for her average-shaped feet, while another reviewer with wider feet experienced considerable soreness after an 8-mile walk around Mexico City.
 Bedrock does sell the Cairn Evo 3D ($125) and Cairn Evo C ($135) with beefier cushioning underfoot (by 2mm and 6mm, respectively), but those with finicky feet or arch problems will likely want to upgrade to a more supportive option like Chaco’s Z/Cloud above or Teva’s Hurricane XLT2 below.
-Another potential downside is the Y-shaped strap at the front, which can cause irritation between the toes (this did get better for us with time) and uncomfortable rubbing where the foot meets the ankle.
+Another potential downside is the Y-shaped strap at the front, which can cause irritation between the toes (this got better for us with time) and uncomfortable rubbing where the foot meets the ankle.
 But if you like the more natural feel and can get a good fit with no pressure points, the Cairn Evo offers a competitive mix of weight, flexibility, and grip, earning it a spot high on our list.

 See the Bedrock Cairn Evo